VCauthon/Summary-Infrastructure-As-Code/src/patterns/0-base-infrastructure/README.md

     --max-size 0 \
     --desired-capacity 0

+# Asking to stop all services from the task
+aws ecs update-service \
+  --cluster 'my-ecs-cluster' \
+  --service 'web-page' \
+  --desired-count 0
+aws ecs update-service \
+  --cluster 'my-ecs-cluster' \
+  --service 'web-backoffice' \
+  --desired-count 0

 # Check if there are any resting instance (if the value is 0, you can delete the entire stack again)
 aws autoscaling describe-auto-scaling-groups --auto-scaling-group-name 'asg-cluster-instances' --query 'AutoScalingGroups[0].Instances'
 ```

+Once this is done you can run `terraform destroy`.